Web3NL/motoko-book/src/internet-computer-programming-concepts/async-data/candid.md

 We declared a variable of type `MyData` and assigned it a value.
 Then we _serialized_ that data into a `Blob` by using `to_candid()`.

-This blob can now be sent or received in arguments or return types of public shared functions or stored in [memory](/advanced-concepts/scalability/stable-storage.html).
+This blob can now be sent or received in arguments or return types of public shared functions or stored in [stable memory](/advanced-concepts/scalability/stable-storage.html).

 We could recover the original type by doing the opposite, namely deserializing the data back into a Motoko shared type by using `from_candid()`.